w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 **Preceding states** (from which one can reset to Bootstrapped state): Operational/Maintenance **Next states**: Operational, Manufactured **Relationship** (why to change state to Operational):
-  - provision the device in order to be usable by a provider in a solution
+  - provision the device in order to be usable by a provider in a solution.
-  - security setup

 **Relationship** (why to change state to Manufactured):
   - "offboarding" the device, i.e. reset to factory defaults